-Sapin-sapin is one example of the Philippine’s sweet delicacies made with glutenous rice.
+Sapin-sapin is one example of the Philippine’s sweet delicacies made with glutinous rice.
 The literal translation of “layers,” sapin-sapin is made with sweet coconut milk and rice flour, and each layer has a different flavor.
 In my version, it is layers of cooconut, ube (purple…

-Sapin-sapin is one example of the Philippine’s sweet delicacies made with glutenous rice.
+Sapin-sapin is one example of the Philippine’s sweet delicacies made with glutinous rice.
 The literal translation of “layers,” sapin-sapin is made with sweet coconut milk and rice flour, and each layer has a different flavor.
 In my version, it is layers of cooconut, ube (purple yam or taro) and langka (jackfruit).

 While most children beg for brownies, cupcakes and Rice Krispy Treats, ask my daughter what her favorite dessert is, and she will likely surprise you.
 Her most requested treat is a brightly hued, tri-colored delicacy, layered and sticky, and rich in sweet coconut flavors.
 And I will admit to you that it is with pride on my part that she favors the Filipino native dessert Sapin-Sapin, because it proves she is her mother’s daughter.

-We both adore what is called kakanin in the Philippines, the word that is used to describe the delicacies made of glutenous rice, also known as malagkit (sticky).
+We both adore what is called kakanin in the Philippines, the word that is used to describe the delicacies made of glutinous rice, also known as malagkit (sticky).
 Other examples of kakanin include Suman, which is a specialty of my maternal grandfather’s province of Bicol, Bibingka, and Puto.
 Growing up, my favorite was Cuchinta (or Kutsinta), a brown rice cake served with freshly grated coconut.
 Any time we attend a family gathering where there is a table of these delicacies displayed, my little girl will happily fill her plate with a variety of them, but of them all, her favorite is the Sapin-Sapin.

 I can’t blame her.
 The colors are vibrant and so appealing!
 Sapin-Sapin literally means “layers,” and although the whole dessert is made with sweet coconut milk and sticky rice flour, each layer may have a different flavor.
 Food coloring is typically the source of the pigment, but the deep violet color is usually flavored with real ube, or taro.
 Sometimes, the golden yellow is enhanced with sweet mais (corn) or langka (jackfruit).